Minkov/pb-interactive-python/EN/01-Expressions-and-Statements/03-Data-Types.md

 # Strings
 Strings are data types that can store text

+Assigning a string to a variable is done with the variable name followed by an equal sign and the string.

-To set a string value to a variable you can use single or double quotes:
+To set a string value to a variable you can use single or double quotes.
 ```python
 first_name = "John"
 last_name = 'Adams'